 DIVERSITY – Including Migrants through Organisational Development and Programme Planning in Adult Education

 During the last decade, migration put the European educational systems to the test.
 The large influx of migrants from different educational, economic and cultural contexts made the rapid creation of emergency response mechanisms imperative, resulting in a plethora of language and cultural awareness courses to promote integration.
 By the same token, those contingency schemes polarised the Adult Education (AE) system in most European countries, leading to a differentiation between “AE for migrants” and “traditional AE” along the entire cycle of the Adult Education value chain (i.e. from policy formulation, programme development, implementation, curriculum development, service delivery, etc.).
 In many cases, "AE for migrants" is even further subdivided into "AE for refugees" and "AE for other migrants".
 Thus, migrants have been considered as a “special” target group of AE, with specifically tailored solutions.
 While this approach may be appropriate when responding to and managing needs resulting from the contingency of sudden migrant inflow, it left migrants outside the mainstream AE provision; once migrants have completed the courses especially designed (and financed) for integration purposes, the current AE systems offer them little further perspective and few migrants transition into “ordinary” courses.
 The next step must be a “normalisation” of this target group in the eyes of AE and their strategic integration into the established pool of target audiences.
-To achieve this goal, provider organisations need to change up their internal processes and adapt management and programme planning strategies to remain attractive as facilitators even long-term.
+To achieve this goal, provider organisations need to (further) change up their internal processes and adapt management and programme planning strategies to remain attractive as facilitators to a diverse learnership even long-term.

 Heesen, Dr. Eva C.